An employee handbook can be a manager’s best friend.

 If you face legal action, an employee handbook proving your company applied “reasonable care” towards the employee will help to build your case.

 This is why it’s crucial to include an acknowledgment page within the handbook.
 The employee’s signature here will show they read the handbook and agreed to its terms and conditions.
+It’s not as filled with legalese as an employment contract, but it is one layer of protection for your business.

 2. Communicates expectations